 What is required to be a volunteer?

-Thresholds volunteers are required to complete the Volunteer Training sessions before they can start working with an inmate.
-We usually have our training at Neumann University, in Aston, in the Rocco Abessinio Building, 2nd floor.
+Thresholds volunteers are required to complete the Volunteer Training weekend before they can start working with an inmate.
 Attendance on both days is required.
-We begin at 8:45 a.m. each morning and finish by approximately 4:00 p.m. or earlier.
-Trainings are held three times a year.
+We begin at 8:45 a.m. each morning and finish by approximately 4:00 p.m. on Saturday.
+We generally finish by noon on Sunday.
 A Continental Breakfast and lunch is provided.
-We also require a $25 registration fee to help defray the cost of training materials and the meals that are provided at the sessions.
+We also require a $35 registration fee to help defray the cost of training materials and the meals that are provided at the sessions.